 How to Save It: Move Your Aloe to a Warmer Location

 Make sure to keep your aloe plant far away from any drafty windows during the winter.
 If your windowsills get so cold that your plant can’t get enough light, supplement with a grow light.
-This one from PYLYFE is nice because you can clip it onto a table edge.

 And even in the summer, air-conditioning registers can create a too-cold microclimate.
 Move your plant away from strong vents, or use a register air deflector to direct the airflow away from your plant.
-This 2-piece set from Frost King is adjustable and has a magnetic edge for a strong hold.

 5. Harsh Sun Exposure